xcp-ng/xcp-ng-org/docs/troubleshooting.md

 #### Cause

-Can be a `yum` update process interrupted while rebuilding the `initrd`, such as a manual reboot of the host before the post-install scriplets have finished executing.
+Can be a `yum` update process interrupted while rebuilding the `initrd`, such as a manual reboot of the host before the post-install scriptlets have finished executing.

 #### Solution